 Lesson 6: Creating a Crosstab Report

 A report with quantities of different products that are sold in different regions and their sales totals is needed.
-You are required to create a crosstab that can clearly represent the necessary information, which allows the sales manager to easily compare the sales of different products in different regions.
+You are required to create a crosstab that can clearly represent the necessary information, which enables the sales manager to easily compare the sales of different products in different regions.

 Here is the sketch that is given to you: